bcbrian/code-quests-100/content/posts/2018-10-16/index.md

 > HTML stands for Hyper Text Markup Language.

-In the code editor below I want you to write in it anything you want.
+In the code editor below I want you to write anything you want.
 But try to make it take up two lines.
-What do you see in the right side of the browser side.
+What do you see in the right side, the browser side.

 ---